-Section 31.
+Section 33.
 City of Detroit Lakes; taxes authorized.
 Authorizes the city of Detroit Lakes to impose a local sales and use tax of up to 0.5% to fund up to \$17.3 million for construction and renovation of the Detroit Lakes Pavilion and allows the city to bond for that amount if approved by the voters.
-The tax terminates at the earlier of 12 years after first imposed, or when revenues are
+The tax terminates at the earlier of 12 years after first imposed, or when revenues are sufficient to pay for the approved project and any associated bond costs.
+Effective upon filing of local approval with the secretary of state.

-Section 32.
+Section 34.
 City of Dilworth; taxes authorized.
 Authorizes the city of Dilworth to impose a local sales and use tax of up to 0.5% to fund up to \$5.4 million for construction of a community and recreational center and allows the city to bond for that amount if approved by the voters.
 The tax terminates at the earlier of 25 years after first imposed, or when revenues are sufficient to pay for the approved project and any associated bond costs.
 Effective upon filing of local approval with the secretary of state.

-Section 33.
+Section 35.
 City of East Grand Forks; taxes authorized.
 Authorizes the city of East Grand Forks to impose a local sales and use tax of up to 1% to fund the following projects: